zjffun/translated-document/files/en-us/github-gist/pure-esm-package.md

 # Pure ESM package

-The package linked to from here is now pure [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+The package that linked you here is now pure [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 It cannot be `require()`'d from CommonJS.

 This means you have the following choices: